 #3 Use credit card for toll payment

 Credit cards are accepted at all the major toll booths.
 The toll booths are usually manned, so cash is normally fine too, but it means having to budget for the toll charges when you do your currency exchange, which can be a hassle.
 At automated toll booths, insert your credit card into the card slot that says IC (if i remember correctly it might also indicate ETC).
-Well, the exception is when you can rent the ETC card for cheap (say 100 Yen per day) and use it in conjunction with an expressway pass, or you are certain that you can take advantage of weekend or off-peak rates from an ETC card.
+Well, the exception is when can rent the ETC card for cheap (say 100 Yen per day) and use it in conjunction with an expressway pass, or you are certain that you can take advantage of weekend or off-peak rates from an ETC card.